rafaqz/citation.vim/README.md

 citation_collection (yes underscore not slash) will list Zotero collections: select one to filter results.

-The full list:
+The full list, unchanged and self explanatory unless commented:

 - citation/abstract
-- citation/author
+- citation/author          - all authors, combined with rules set in g:citation_vim_et_al_limit
-- citation/combined
+- citation/combined        - all fields in an info page
 - citation/date
 - citation/doi
-- citation/file
+- citation/duplicate_keys  - lists all keys that are duplicates, for whatever reason
+- citation/file            - the first listed attachment that is a pdf, epub or ps file
 - citation/isbn
 - citation/publication
-- citation/key
+- citation/key             - defaults is for markdown [@key]
-- citation/key_inner
+- citation/key_inner       - default is for markdown @key
 - citation/language
 - citation/issue
-- citation/notes
+- citation/notes           - all notes joined
 - citation/pages
 - citation/publisher
-- citation/tags
+- citation/tags            - all tags comma separated
 - citation/title
 - citation/type
-- citation/url
+- citation/url             - url only attachments
 - citation/volume
+- citation/zotero_key -- the raw key used by zotero

 You can also enter `:Unite citation` in vim for the full list of sources.